 The Future of Food in 2050

 The future of food is tied up with the future of water, soil, climate, waste, pollution, and population growth.
 It is also dependent on human responses to threats and technological possibilities.
-As with the effects of climate change and other environmental degradation, there are many possible future scenarios.
-Perhaps the scariest are from 'business as usual' scenarios, where the only certainty is change.
+As with the effects of climate change and other environmental degradation, there are many possible futures.
+Perhaps the scariest are from 'business as usual' scenarios.